ParasGurkhude/College-Assignment/Data Analytics.md

 ---
 ---

-**7. Explain the concept of data normalization and standardization.**
+## 7. Explain the concept of data normalization and standardization.

----

 **1. Data Normalization:**
    Normalization transforms data into a specific range, typically [0, 1], by scaling the values proportionally.